 Step 2: Delete the PostgreSQL Packages

 In Step 1, all of the software packages related to the PostgreSQL install are shown.
-To remove and delete them all with one command, Start with the
+To remove and delete them all with one command, Start with this command.

 apt-get --purge remove command